Brian Dooreck MD

 What is gas, and flatus or flatulence?

-Excessive gas occurs due to excessive air swallowing or increased intraluminal production from malabsorbed nutrients (such as lactose, fructose, or sucrose, for example).
-This is where there is a benefit in trying the low-FODMAP diet.
+Excessive gas occurs due to excessive air swallowing or increased intraluminal production from malabsorbed nutrients (such as lactose, fructose, or sucrose).
+This is where there is a benefit to trying the low-FODMAP diet.
 You can read my other blogs for more information about the low-FODMAP diet.

 How does gas form?

-When foods are not digested in the small intestine, such as carbohydrates like lactose, fructose, or sucrose, then pass into the large intestine (colon).
+When carbohydrates like lactose, fructose, or sucrose are not digested in the small intestine, they pass into the large intestine (colon).
 The bacteria, yeast, and fungi in the colon cause fermentation of the undigested carbohydrates that lead to gas production.

 Let's get right into how to treat it...